 The Alternative to Brining

-While watching an episode of the cooking show called BBQ Pitmasters I got inspired to try something else.
+While watching an episode of some cooking show a while ago, I got inspired to try something else.
 Instead of brining one of the contestants added butter and some commercial oil and vinegar based marinade to the baking pan filled with chicken parts.
 Then the pan went right into a smoker.
 Suffice it to say, his was the winning chicken.

 Not being a fan of too much oil or vinegar in my chicken I used a little bit of butter and chicken stock instead.
 The result – one of the most succulent and flavorful chicken breasts I have ever had.
 During baking chicken breasts absorbed some of the liquid and the butter, and became wonderfully tender and moist.
 Even slightly buttery.
 This is the method I now predominantly use for baking or smoking chicken breasts.